-In the spring of 1941, a group of experienced Chinese antique dealers, including Liang Sicheng, Lin Huiyin, Dunzhen Liu and Chen Mingda came to Sumawan, today in county Gongxian.
+In the spring of 1941, a group of experienced Chinese antique dealers, including Liang Sicheng, Lin Huiyin, Dunzhen Liu, and Chen Mingda came to Sumawan, today in county Gongxian.

 The Bo at some point went out quietly from history, and with them also ended the custom of hanging coffins

-Others, however, suggested the hypothesis that those who had placed them, did with the help of the stakes fixed into the rock.
+Others, however, suggested the hypothesis that those who had placed them did with the help of the stakes fixed into the rock.
 Others still think they used stairs.

 The Bo People

 The Bo people were an ethnic minority who lived along the border between Yunnan and Sichuan.
 The first traces date back to about 3000 years ago.

 Their ancestors helped the Western Zhou (1100-771 BC) to topple the Shan Yin Dynasty (1600 – 1100 BC).
 The Bo adopted customs quite different from those of their neighbors.

 Generally, they produced their coffins from logs, and preferred not to paint them, or affix other ornamental signs on them.